Jacob the Heretic: Interpretation of Jacob being a Christian healer

-Modern scholars are divided on whether the earliest forms of the Talmud contains direct references to Christianity.
-On the one hand stand scholars such as Peter Schäfer who sees the Gemara as containing developed reaction to Christianity, on the other scholars such as Daniel J. Lasker who see references to Christianity in the Talmud as "embryonic".
-Likewise a similar spectrum exists regarding the references to Jesus in the Talmud from, on the one hand, scholars like Maier (1978) who sees insertions of the name "Yeshu" into the Talmud as later interpolations in "Reaktion" to Christian "Provokation," and on the other those such as Joseph Klausner (1925) who argued that there were traces of the historical Jesus visible in Talmudic traditions.
-Related to these stories in the Talmud are those recounted by the pagan Celsus.

-During the Disputation of Paris, 1240, and Disputation of Barcelona 1263, references to Jesus in the Talmud became a pretext for Christian persecution and Jehiel ben Joseph in Paris, Nahmanides in Barcelona, defended the Jewish community from Christian inquisitors by denying that the "Yeshu" passages had anything to do with Christianity.
+During the Disputation of Paris, 1240, and Disputation of Barcelona 1263, references to Jesus in the Talmud led to Christian persecution and Jehiel ben Joseph in Paris, Nahmanides in Barcelona, defended the Jewish community by denying that the "Yeshu" passages had anything to do with Christianity.
 Jacob ben Meir (1100-1171) and Jacob Emden (1697-1776) also took this position.
 In the censorship and self-censorship of the Talmud which followed Adin Steinsaltz notes that references to Christianity were censored out of the Talmud, even where the reference was not negative.

 Today scholars generally recognise some reference to Jesus in the Talmud but differ as to which texts are original.
 Recently, some scholars have argued that the references to Jesus in the Talmud provide a more complex view of early Rabbinic-Christian interactions.
 Whereas the Pharisees were one sect among several others in the Second Temple era, the Amoraim and Tannaim sought to establish Rabbinic Judaism as the normative form of Judaism.
 Like the Rabbis, early Christians claimed to be working within Biblical traditions to provide new interpretations of Jewish laws and values.
 The sometimes blurry boundary between the Rabbis and early Christians provided an important site for distinguishing between legitimate debate and heresy.
-Scholars like Rabbi Jeffrey Rubenstein (PhD. in Religion from Columbia University; professor of Hebrew and Judaic Studies at New York University) and Dr. Daniel Boyarin, a professor of Talmud at the University of California, Berkeley, argue that it was through the Yeshu narratives that Rabbis confronted this blurry boundary.
+Scholars like Rabbi Jeffrey Rubenstein and Dr. Daniel Boyarin argue that it was through the Yeshu narratives that Rabbis confronted this blurry boundary.